NYULibraries/sdr-documentation/accessioning-workflow.md

 gbl.each do |path|
   record = JSON.parse(File.read(path)) ## Read and parse the record
   if (record['dct_provenance_s'] == 'NYU') || (record['dc_rights_s'] == 'Public') ## See if we want it; you can change the variables depending on how you want to filter
-    filtered_records << record
+    filtered_records << add_nyu_fields(record)
   end
 end

 ## Create a connection object
-solr = RSolr.connect :url => "http://127.0.0.1:8983/solr/blacklight-core"
+solr = RSolr.connect :url => "http://54.174.220.44:8983/solr/blacklight_core"

-## this Solr URL points to version where the live production instance is.
-NEEDS TO BE UPDATED
+## this Solr URL points to the local instance of Solr

 ## Optionally, confirm that you are connected
 results = solr.get 'select', :params => {:q => '*:*'}
 puts results
+puts '100 records have been indexed'

 filtered_records.each_slice(100) do |slice|
   solr.add slice
   solr.commit
-  puts '100 records have been indexed' end
+end

 ```

 That's it!
-The collection workflow is complete and the records are live in GeoBlacklight, preserved within NYU Libraries, and available to the NYU community, thus fulfilling the first goal of the strategic plan.
+The collection workflow is complete and the records are live in GeoBlacklight, preserved within NYU Libraries, and available to the NYU community, as well as the metadata available to the larger GeoBlacklight community, thus fulfilling the first goal of the NYU Libraries Strategic Plan.

 ## Appendix: Additional and optional steps to augment the workflow